dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

 layout: post
 title: "A Beginner's Guide to Creating a Simple, Free Jekyll 3 Blog"
 comments: true
+related: ["Customizing your Jekyll Blog: Adding Comments, Sections, Custom Related Posts, and more!"]
 ---

 The goal of this blog post is to allow anyone with at least some technical curiousity to set up a fast and free blog or pesonal website that doesn't look half bad.